 Walk into any office and the first person you see is the receptionist.
 They smile and greet you, setting the tone for the experience you’re about to have.
 They also run the show behind the scenes, making sure everything is running smoothly.
 If an exciting career in an office intrigues you, the Office Administration - General program will set you up with highly transferable skills for this in-demand career.

 Our office administration courses are available in a flexible format to suit your busy lifestyle:

 - September and January start dates

-In just one year, you'll learn how to communicate efficiently, prepare reports and presentations, as well as general accounting and customer service skills.
-As the competent professional managers rely on, you'll also learn the latest office computer technology and how to use your organizational and communication skills to communicate with co-workers, managers, clients and customers.
+As part of your one year office administration certificate, you’ll learn how to communicate efficiently, prepare reports and presentations, as well as general accounting and customer service skills.
+Our office administration course prepares students to become the competent professional managers rely on by offering the latest office computer technology and teaching how to best use your organizational and communication skills to communicate with co-workers, managers, clients and customers.

 After completing the Office Administration - General certificate, many students choose to further specialize.
 In just one additional year of study, you can graduate with a diploma in: